 - Avoid hot showers because they will dehydrate your skin can cause the ink to fade.

 For the first three or four days, your new tattoo will ooze a little bit of plasma discharge.
 If it's leaking a clear fluid, it's likely not pus and thus probably not infected.
 Paviol says that when trauma occurs in the skin (like getting ink injected via needles), the body sends signals in the form of cytokines, which cause increased vascular permeability.
 “This results in increased plasma in the tissue and swelling to help the tissue heal and may cause the area to ‘weep,’” he says.
 “This is a normal part of the process of healing.”

 Patel says the weeping fluid “will leak out and try and harden into a scab.”
 She adds, “Your body is recognizing an open wound and trying to close it off with white blood cells and lymph.”

 What If It's Been a Few Days?

-However, if it's been a couple of days and you're leaking, that is more likely a signal that you're using way too much ointment on your tattoo.
+However, if it's been more than three or four days and you're still noticing a lot of leaking, you might be putting too much ointment on your tattoo.
 Certain ointments tend to cause more leakage in some people than others.
 As long as the fluid still seems clear and the tattoo doesn’t feel hot or look red, don't panic.
 Just ease up on whatever ointment you're using.
 You should only be adding a tiny amount of ointment, barely enough to give your tattoo a bit of a shine.
 This is a situation where "less is more."
-A good way to test the strength of application is to see if your skin feels wet after an application.
+A good way to test the strength of the application is to see if your skin feels wet after an application.
 If it does, you're using way too much ointment.